Evolution of Primordial Kuiper Belt Binaries Through a Giant Planet Instability

 A consequence of the results shown in Table 2 is that for most of the initial separations tested in our first set of simulations, little to no binaries survive their planetary encounters.
 Except for our tightest initial binary separations tested, the vast majority of the binaries are disrupted either through the binary components becoming unbound or, in a minority of instances, the binary components colliding.
 However, we can study the orbital evolution of the small percentage of binaries that do survive.

 The few surviving wider initial binaries typically have significant changes in eccentricity and inclination, as seen in Table 2, which is expected given how sensitive these fragile systems are to perturbation.
-Somewhat more surprisingly, the binaries initialized with a wider separation, (excluding the single 10$\%$ separation binary in plot c of Figure \ref{fig:SEMI_SUB}) do not significantly evolve in semimajor axis.
+Somewhat more surprisingly, the binaries initialized with a wider separation, (excluding the single 10$\%$ separation binary in plot c of Fig. \ref{fig:SEMI_SUB}) do not significantly evolve in semimajor axis.
 In these systems, the survivors represent a "lucky few" in which the set of planetary encounters they undergo lead to little energy change, whereas the ``unlucky'' binaries are rapidly dissociated by even modest planetary encounters.

-For our tightest initial binary separations (1$\%$ Hill radius separation), the results of Figure \ref{fig:SEMI_SUB} often show a significant evolution in the binary semimajor axis.
-While it is possible for the planetary encounters to remove energy from systems, this effect is not dramatic, as illustrated by the small leftward tail of the cumulative histograms in Figure \ref{fig:SEMI_SUB}.
-On the other hand, for all three masses tested, the tightest initial binaries have a large rightward tail seen in Figure \ref{fig:SEMI_SUB}A-C, indicating that a significant number of the surviving binaries had their semimajor axes inflated from planetary encounters.
-In fact, 10--20\% of these binaries evolve to final separations that are at least double their initial separations, or $a_B/r_B \gtrsim 100$.
+For our tightest initial binary separations (1$\%$ Hill radius separation), the results of Fig. \ref{fig:SEMI_SUB} often show a significant evolution in the binary semimajor axis.
+While it is possible for the planetary encounters to remove energy from systems, this effect is not dramatic, as illustrated by the small leftward tail of the cumulative histograms in Fig. \ref{fig:SEMI_SUB}.
+On the other hand, for all three masses tested, the tightest initial binaries have a large rightward tail seen in Fig. \ref{fig:SEMI_SUB} (a)-(c), indicating that a significant number of the surviving binaries had their semimajor axes inflated from planetary encounters.
+In fact, 10--20\% of these binaries evolve to final separations that are at least double their initial separations, or $a_B/R_B \gtrsim 100$.